 Long Beach, CA

-Long Beach holiday light groupies may be our most spoiled Southlanders at this time of year, between the Naples Island holiday lights, the brilliance of Queen Mary's Christmas, and the annual light-up treat at Daisy Avenue, which kicks off its annual display with a Christmas Tree Lane Parade, generally the second Saturday of December.
+Long Beach holiday light groupies may be our most spoiled Southlanders at this time of year, between the Naples Island holiday lights and the annual light-up treat at Daisy Avenue, which kicks off its annual display with a Christmas Tree Lane Parade, generally the second Saturday of December.
 With more than six decades of experience in the Christmas lights business, this neighborhood has it down, complete with musical entertainment on the Saturday and Sunday evenings leading up to Christmas.

 And a place to park your camel, too...
 Photo by author

 Christmas Tree Lane - Altadena

 2020 Info: Christmas Tree Lane is on this year!
 Lights will be displayed, but the Centennial Celebration planned for opening night is canceled.